CDRH/datura/docs/tei_to_es.md

 "publisher" => /TEI/teiHeader/fileDesc/sourceDesc/bibl[1]/publisher[1]"
 ```

-You would add the following code to your project's `tei_to_es.rb` file:
+You would add the following code to your collection's `tei_to_es.rb` file:

 ```ruby
 def override_xpaths